regen-network/toucan-the-bridge/README.md

 # Regen - Toucan The Bridge handler

-Smart contracts for The Bridge standard for moving assets between [Toucan](https://docs.toucan.earth) (Polygon) and [Regen Ledger](https://regen.network/) (Cosmos Chain).

-## Summary

-Reference implementation of the The Bridge Message standard.
-We use bridge to pass messages between Polygon and Regen Ledger using Axelar chain as a bridge example.

-The use case is to use bridge to move tokens between registry.
+Smart contract implementing required functionality to transfer carbon credits between [Regen Ledger](https://regen.network/) (Cosmos Chain) and [Toucan](https://docs.toucan.earth) (Polygon) registry using [**The Bridge Message Standard**](https://github.com/robert-zaremba/ethamsterdam-the-bridge).
+Regen Ledger credits are not Cosmos SDK bank denoms and they don't have a more specific requirements so a traditional token bridge is not applicable.

 ## Functionality